 What I Love About This Recipe

 - Fresh Ground Cardamom: Fresh cardamom is what makes this tea so flavorful.
-I recommend freshly ground cardamom pods.
+I recommend freshly ground green cardamom pods.

 - Sugar: I use sugar in the raw, however, any type of sugar will work.
 You can also substitute agave nectar or honey.

 - Sweetened Condensed Milk: This makes the tea so delicious!
 The brand I use is Rainbow, but any type of canned sweetened condensed milk will work.
 If you would like to make this drink dairy-free, you can substitute homemade almond milk or canned coconut milk.
-If omitting sweetened condensed milk, you will need to add a bit more sugar.
+If you omit sweetened condensed milk, you will need to add a bit more sugar.